jeffgortmaker/pyblp/docs/examples.rst

 A linear marginal cost specification is the default, so we'll need to use the `costs_type` argument to employ the log-linear specification used by :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`.
 A downside of this specification is that nonpositive estimated marginal costs can create problems for the optimization routine when computing :math:`\tilde{c}(\hat{\theta}) = \log c(\hat{\theta})`.
 Since this specification of the automobile problem suffers from such problems, we'll use the `costs_bounds` argument to bound marginal costs from below by a small number.

-Finally, as in the original paper, we'll use the `covariance_type` argument to cluster by product IDs, which were specified as ``clustering_ids`` in product data.
+Finally, as in the original paper, we'll use the `W_type` and `se_type` argument to cluster by product IDs, which were specified as ``clustering_ids`` in product data.
 Again, to speed up this example, we'll stop after one GMM step.

 .. ipython:: python